Import a result file in DPF#

 from ansys.dpf import core as dpf

-# Import the examples module
+# Import the operators and examples module

-from ansys.dpf.core import operators as ops
+from ansys.dpf.core import examples, operators as ops

-# Define the .rst result file path
+Define the MAPDL result file paths#

 result_file_path_11 = examples.find_static_rst()

-print("Result file path 11:", "\n",result_file_path_11, "\n")
+print("Result file path 11:", "\n", result_file_path_11, "\n")

 Result file path 11: